kangsecu/kangsecu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Seoul National University, (expected)
+* Ph.D in Seoul National University, Department of Computer Science and Engineering, (expected)
-* M.S. in Korea University, 2026
+* M.S. in Korea University, Department of Information Security, 2026
-* B.S. in Kookmin University, 2024
+* B.S. in Kookmin University, Department of Information Security, Cryptography and Mathematics, 2024

 Publications